labgrid-project/labgrid/man/labgrid-client.rst

 ``fastboot`` arg                Run fastboot with argument

+``flashscript`` script arg      Run arbitrary script with arguments to flash device

 ``bootstrap`` filename          Start a bootloader

 ``sd-mux`` action               Switch USB SD Muxer, where action is one of dut (device-under-test), host, off

+``usb-mux`` action              Switch USB Muxer, where action is one of off, dut-device, host-dut, host-device, host-dut+host-device

 ``ssh``                         Connect via SSH